charlieflock/SeeTheMusic/README.md

 # SeeTheMusic
-Music Visualizer Written in Python, using Raspberry Pi
+Music Visualizer Written in Pythonand using Raspberry Pi